percysnoodle/ltools/README.md

 ltools
 ======

 ltools is a collection of tools which help to localise an iOS app.
-At the moment, it consists of a header file with some macros, and a shell script which will check whether the strings that the app uses actually exist.
+At the moment, it consists of a header file with some macros, and a ruby script which will check whether the strings that the app uses actually exist.

 L.h
 ---